Kelly–Hopkinsville encounter: In popular culture

-The event is at the origin of the popularization of the words "little green men".
-Prior to this sighting, flying saucer occupants were called "little men"; "little green men" were limited to the science-fiction culture, in particular the Mack Reynolds story The Case of the Little Green Men (1951) and in Fredric Brown's Martians Go Home (1955).
-The day following the alleged sighting, however, local reporters started to call the creatures "little green men", and the words were soon reproduced in many newspapers, quoted on the radio, and translated into other languages.

 In the late 1970s, Steven Spielberg used the event as the basis for Night Skies, an unproduced science fiction horror film.

 The 1986 comedy-horror film Critters is loosely based on the event.

-The Pokémon Sableye, introduced in Pokémon Ruby & Sapphire, is based on the goblins described in the event.
-In the games, they are animated with a swaying or "wading" motion, based on the creatures' reported gait.
+The design of Generation 3 Pokémon Sableye is inspired by the description of the Hopkinsville Goblins.

 In the Pathfinder Roleplaying Game, the "hobkins", a type of gremlin from the Bestiary 5 book, is based upon the goblins described in the event.

 The event was the basis for the Annoyance Theater's musical "It Came From Kentucky" in Chicago.